Applying for an early old-age pension from the age of 57 or 60

 Deadlines

-A pension will not automatically be awarded, even if the insured satisfies all the conditions.
-They must apply to receive their pension.
+A pension will not automatically be awarded, even if you satisfy all the conditions.
+You are required to apply for a pension.

-- has only ever worked in Luxembourg: they may apply between 2 and 6 months prior to their pension start date;
+• only ever worked in Luxembourg: you can submit your application between 2 and 6 months before the start date of your pension;

-- has been part of multiple pension schemes in Luxembourg over the course of their career: they may apply 6 months prior to their pension start date;
+• been part of multiple pension schemes in Luxembourg over the course of your career: you can submit your application 6 months before the start date of your pension;

-- has worked both in Luxembourg and in one or more foreign countries: it is best that they apply at least 6 months prior to the planned start date of their pension.
+• worked both in Luxembourg and in one or more foreign countries: it is best to submit your application at least 6 months before the planned start date of your pension.

 How to proceed